AlloSphere-Research-Group/AlloSystem/README.md

 3. Running examples and projects
 ---

 Allosystem offers an easy way to try out examples and build simple projects without having to write makefiles or configure IDE projects.
-Any .cpp file placed within the examples folder (of AlloSystem and the submodules) will be built into an application with a line like:
+Any .cpp file placed within the AlloSystem sources can be built into an application with a line like:

     ./run.sh allocore/examples/graphics/shaderSprites.cpp

 This will also build any required dependencies and run cmake if needed.

-Note that you will have to run cmake first (as decribed above) if you want to use alloGLV or allovsr, as they are not part of the default build.
+You can also pass a directory, and all the source files in that directory will be built into a single application.

 4. Installing Allosystem
 ----------------------------------------